 On October 25, 2007, our board of directors approved a two-for-one split of the outstanding shares of our common stock, to be effected in the form of a 100% stock dividend.
 Each holder of common stock of record at November 5, 2007 received one additional share of common stock.
 The additional shares of common stock were distributed on November 26, 2007.
 As a result of the stock split, the number of outstanding common shares doubled to approximately 61 million shares.
-2006 share and per share data (except par value) have been adjusted to reflect the effect of the stock split.
 In addition, the exercise of outstanding stock options and the vesting of other stock awards, as well as the number of shares of common stock reserved for issuance under our various employee benefit plans, were proportionately increased in accordance with the terms of those respective agreements and plans.